How well do you really know what’s happening inside your building?

 Focusing smart cleaning on high-traffic areas

-Focusing on high-traffic areas in a smart building connects directly to a company’s bottom line.
+In the outbreak of the COVID-19 pandemic, it has become alarmingly important to allocate appropriate cleaning resources to areas that need attention.
+Smart cleaning helps locate busy areas to ensure proper hygiene, making tenants feel safe and healthy.
+Focusing on high-traffic areas in a smart building also connects directly to a company’s bottom line.
 Barry Jones explains, “If we find that certain bathrooms are being used more than others, we can reallocate resources to improve conditions and save money,” he says.
 “If you’re managing resources across 50 buildings and cleaning multiple times each day, those savings add up.”

 Helping property owners compete in a tight market

-The commercial real estate market is expected to stay extremely competitive.
-It will become increasing important for investors and property managers to use smart building technology to attract and retain tenants.
+The commercial real estate market is expected to stay extremely competitive, despite the pandemic.
+It will become increasingly important for investors and property managers to use smart building technology to create a COVID-proof environment to attract and retain tenants.
 The 4D Monitoring/Disruptive remote monitoring solution provides an opportunity to differentiate the value and experience of your properties.

 We’d love to talk with you about how property owners, managing agents and site management teams can use remote monitoring get the data they need to make decisions.
 We’re here to help make your smart building project a reality.